oracle-livelabs/oci/apps-cloud-adventure-cio/02-configure/configure.md

 ## Introduction

-Oracle offers hundreds of prebuilt pages, workflows and forms “out of the box” as part of the Oracle Fusion Suite of applications.
+Oracle offers hundreds of prebuilt pages, workflows and forms “out of the box” as part of the Oracle Fusion Cloud.
 Many of our customers want to configure these pages and workflows to meet their specific business needs.
 You can unify your experience in our applications by using Redwood.

 Oracle Redwood is Oracle Fusion’s new design system that enhances the user experience through a visually stimulating, easy-to-use interface.
 By uniting customer-inspired design philosophies with industry-leading technology solutions, Oracle Redwood helps companies reduce costs, foster efficiency, revitalize the customer journey, and evolve continuously toward the future.